Budapest’s Bests in Three Days

 Váci utca

 Even those who are not shopaholics can easily take in this relatively short shopping street and surrounding area.
-Starting from Vörösmarty tér, which often has something going on and hosts a Christmas market, you’ll find most big international fashion brands from Zara and Mango to Jackpot and H&M.
+Starting from Vörösmarty tér, which often has something going on and hosts a Christmas market, you’ll find the biggest international fashion brands, from Zara and Mango to Jackpot and H&M.

 However, most of them offer a somewhat modest selection in comparison to other international cities.
-Keep an eye out on the side streets for high-end designers.
+Keep an eye out for high-end designers on the side streets.

 Souvenir shops also abound, though with steep price tags, but if you are into embroidered tablecloths and folk art, then you have come to the right place.